We examine the best ergonomic mouse for health minded online ESL teachers

-Best Ergonomic Mouse For Online ESL Teachers11 min read
+Best Ergonomic Mouse for Online ESL Teachers

 Finding the best ergonomic mouse can significantly help to alleviate one of the major downsides and health concerns of working online, repetitive strain injuries.
-Moving a mouse, typing on keyboards, and all of that TPR that online ESL companies expect you to perform can really do a number on your hands.
+Moving a mouse, typing on keyboards, and all of that TPR that online ESL companies expect you to perform can really do a number on your hands and wrists.
 Let’s take a look at what an ergonomic mouse can do to help as well as what you should be looking for in the best ergonomic mouse before you buy.

 Why should I care about the best ergonomic mouse?